-A thoroughly trained bulldog will have no problem with living with others dog breeds.
-However, it’s necessary to understand that dogs vary from each other and react differently in similar circumstances.
+A thoroughly trained bulldog will have no problem living with other dog breeds.
+It’s necessary to understand that dogs vary from each other and react differently in similar circumstances.
 Your Frenchie’s reactions can be a result of their environment.

-Read along to know exactly what this means and how to know when and how your dog will react in situations.
+To know exactly what this means and how to know when and how your dog will react in situations, read along.

 Are French Bulldogs Good With Other Dogs: Aggressive Tendencies

 Now that you know the answer to “are French Bulldogs good with other dogs,” here are some important points you need to consider.
-First, your pup will react to situations and other dogs according to their environment.
+Your pup will react to situations and other dogs according to their environment.

 If you didn’t let your French bulldog with other dogs from a young age, your pooch might not be able to get along with other dogs.
-The bulldog’s personal behavioral problems might also come in the way of a good relationship with other breeds.
+Personal behavioral problems of the bulldog might also come in the way of a good relationship with other breeds.